dcardosos/speechbr/README.md

 ## Example

-An example of a base searching for the term "tecnologia" between 2021-09-01 and 2021-10-01:
+An example of a base searching for the term “tecnologia” between 2021-09-01 and 2021-10-01:

 ``` r
 library(speechbr)